Sydney Heritage Fleet

 The Sydney Heritage Fleet restoration shipyard at Rozelle Bay, New South Wales.
 The vessels in the image include the steam tug Waratah, the harbour ferry Kanangra, and the pilot vessel John Oxley.

 Sydney Heritage Fleet, is the trading name of Sydney Maritime Museum Ltd., a public company in Sydney, New South Wales, Australia.

 The Fleet restores and operates a number of historic vessels including the barque James Craig.
-In 2003 the World Ship Trust awarded James Craig its prestigious Maritime Heritage Award.
+In 2003 the World Ship Trust awarded the James Craig its prestigious Maritime Heritage Award.

 The offices, model workshop, some displayed boats, and the library are on Wharf 7 located in Darling Harbour.
 The James Craig is alongside the wharf.
 The fleet's shipyard is in Rozelle Bay.